lamacoding/aneta4config/README.md

 - calibrated steps/mm (original the extruder was off, I needed 110-120% for extrusion)
 - PID tuning added to LCD menu
 - no fallback to main screen on LCD menu
+- Safe homing: all 3 axes will come down a bit after homing to enable safe movements in all directions

 As the ANET A4 uses mostly the same hardware as the A8 (pulleys, thermistors,...)
 I was able to get quick results.
 Just be <b>careful on first start!</b> Accelerations and feedrates are different from the standard configuration.
 Just adapt it if you want/need to.